dimforge/ncollide/docs/geometric_queries.md

 ### Contact

 Contact determination is the core feature of any collision detection library.
-It is the process of determining if two objects are in contact.
-If they are, the contact geometry is computed and stored into the `geometry::Contact`
+The function `geometry::contact(m1, g1, m2, g2, prediction)` will compute a
-structure:
+pair of closest points between two objects if they are penetrating, touching, or separated by a distance smaller than `prediction`.
+If such contact is found, it is described by the `geometry::Contact` structure:

 | Field    | Description                                                              |